shrddr/opensmith/Readme.md

 * Main executable

 Building:
-VS 2015 solution and prebuilt dependencies included.
+VS 2015 solution and prebuilt Windows 7 dependencies included.
+Also comes with GCC makefile ([Ubuntu guide](Install.md)).
-Mac/Linux should work too.
+MacOS should work too.

 Usage:
 Run setup first and select the fastest audio device.
 After that, run `opensmith songfile.psarc`.
 Add `-rhythm` parameter to play rhythm instead of lead, `-dx` to set difficulty x (0-30 depending on the song), `-f` to go fullscreen.